 Many parents raise boys to become breadwinners and girls to take care of the household and children in the future.
 This is a major setback in situations where a partner cannot or does not contribute to tasks.

 Parents need to impress upon their children that tasks have no gender and every gender can do any task.
 They must start promoting equality in boys and girls in nurturing, childcare, and household chores.
 They should also make sure that their children know that they can make their own choices when they grow up.
 If a woman decides she doesn’t want children or if a man decides to take care of the house, they should not be shamed.
 Boys can mingle more with single dads to normalize the activities of childcare or managing a home.

 3. Acknowledge the challenges both genders face

 Apart from these, they have to explain to their children the absence of their other parent.
-If there has been a sticky divorce, children are likely to be resentful of either parent.
+If there has been a sticky divorce or a bitter fight for child custody, children are likely to be resentful of either parent.
 The parent has to take care of the children’s mental and physical health as well.
 In this case, single dads find it a bit easier as people tend to praise them for little things while single mothers are scrutinized at every point.

 2. The Hard Truth: Single Moms vs Single Dads, Single Parent Project

 3. More Children Live With Just Their Fathers Than a Decade Ago, United States Census Bureau (2017)

 4. Families are changing, Organisation of Economic Co-operation and Development (2011)